- Chrysanthemum Plants

 - No disbudding is needed, but when done creates a beautiful stem to use in cut flowers

 - In the picture is one I did disbud and had allowed it to grow on for taller stems.
-I was very happy with results.
+I was very happy with the results.

 - Support: Generally self-supporting, though light staking may help in windy conditions

-- Watering: Keep soil evenly moist but avoid waterlogging
+- Watering: Keep soil evenly moist, but avoid waterlogging

 - Prolific bloomer